w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 Is the ID of the whole trace forest.
 It is represented as a 16-bytes array, e.g., `4bf92f3577b34da6a3ce929d0e0e4736`.
 All bytes 0 is considered invalid.

-Implementation may decide to completely ignore the trace-context if the trace-id is invalid.
+Implementation may decide to completely ignore the Trace-Parent if the trace-id is invalid.

 #### Span-id

 Is the ID of the caller span (parent).
 It is represented as a 8-bytes array, e.g., `00f067aa0ba902b7`.
 All bytes 0 is considered invalid.

-Implementation may decide to completely ignore the trace-context if the span-id is invalid.
+Implementation may decide to completely ignore the Trace-Parent if the span-id is invalid.

 #### Trace-options